 There are many ways in which you can subscribe to receive updates from an RSS feed.
 RSS Feeds are meant to be read by an RSS Feed reader, or aggregator.
 These aggregators can read and interpret the RSS formatting and display the feed in a way that is easy to understand.
 RSS readers can be accessed using an addon in your web browser, via an app on your phone and also via Microsoft Outlook.

 Gone are the days when you need to check multiple websites on a regular basis to see if anything has been added.
 Let the RSS notify you when an update has been made and all from one convenient location within Microsoft Outlook.

 Where to find RSS feeds?

 Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, and sport, weather, and special interest sites just like this blog, can all be set up within Outlook so that any changes are brought straight to you.

 - Click the RSS feed icon and it will redirect you to the RSS feed page.
-You can then copy the URL to set up the feed in Microsoft Outlook

 - Open Microsoft Outlook (I’m using Outlook 2016)